mlakewood/orochi/README.md

             "teardown": "teardown.sh"}
 ```

 This specifies how you would like to start and stop the service under test.
-Setup is the first command run and blocks until finished. command is the next to run and is a non-blocking command so that a service can be spun off and run in parallel. started-check is to verify that the service is running and is a blocking command.
+Setup is the first command run and blocks until finished.
+Command is the next to run and is a non-blocking command so that a service can be spun off and run in parallel.
+Started-Check is to verify that the service is running and is a blocking command.
 When creating the service all these are run in sequence.
 Which means by the time your post has finished the service under-test should have been started.
-The teardown command will be run when a proxy is commanded to stop.
-It is also a blocking command.
+The teardown command will be run when a proxy is commanded to stop and is a blocking command.